manningstinson/holbertonschool-simple_shell/docs/builtin.md

 **Function `_myhelp` Implementation:**
 The `_myhelp` function implementation, providing a placeholder message indicating that the help function is not yet implemented.

-This breakdown follows the ISO 90 compliant style with detailed explanations for each part of the code.